 The Committee shall oversee the Global Anti-Money Laundering Department of the Bank and the execution of its mandate, and shall satisfy itself that the Global AML Department is sufficiently independent to perform its responsibilities.
-The oversight and monitoring will be provided in the following manner:
+In addition, the Committee shall:

-- review and approve the Global AML Department's annual plan, including its budget and resources, and any significant changes to the annual plan; - consider and approve the AML Program, its design and any significant AML/ATF policies, including the TD Global Sanctions Policy; - at least annually assess the effectiveness of the AML/ATF function; - review the results of an independent assessment of the AML Program conducted periodically; - periodically review the results of a benchmarking of the AML Department conducted with the assistance of an independent third party; - annually review and approve the mandate of the Global AML Department and the mandate of the Global Chief Anti-Money Laundering Officer; - confirm the appointment and dismissal of the Global Chief Anti-Money Laundering Officer; - annually convey its view of the performance of the Global Chief Anti-Money Laundering Officer to the Chief Executive Officer as input into the compensation approval process; - regularly review and discuss reports prepared by the Global Chief Anti-Money Laundering Officer for the Audit Committee, including with regard to reports by supervisory authorities related to the AML Program, and on the design and operation of the AML Program, the adequacy of resources (people, systems, budget), and any recommendations thereto, and follow-up on any outstanding issues including proactive consideration of whether deficiencies in one area may be present in other areas; and provide a forum for the Global Chief Anti-Money Laundering Officer to have unfettered access to the Committee to raise any compliance issues or issues with respect to the relationship and interaction among the Global AML Department, management and/or regulators.
+- review and approve the Global AML Department's annual plan, including its budget and resources, and any significant changes to the annual plan; - consider and approve the AML Program, its design and any significant AML/ATF policies, including the TD Global Sanctions Policy; - at least annually assess the effectiveness of the Global AML Department; - review the results of an independent effectiveness review of the AML Program conducted periodically; - periodically review the results of a benchmarking of the Global AML Department conducted with the assistance of an independent third party; - annually review and approve the mandate of the Global AML Department and the mandate of the Global Chief Anti-Money Laundering Officer; - confirm the appointment and dismissal of the Global Chief Anti-Money Laundering Officer; - annually convey its view of the performance of the Global Chief Anti-Money Laundering Officer to the Chief Executive Officer as input into the compensation approval process; - regularly review and discuss reports prepared by the Global Chief Anti-Money Laundering Officer for the Committee, including with regard to reports by supervisory authorities related to the AML Program, on the Bank's compliance or non-compliance with applicable laws and regulations and on the design and operation of the AML Program, the adequacy of resources (people, systems, budget), and any recommendations thereto, and follow-up on any outstanding issues including proactive consideration of whether deficiencies in one area may be present in other areas; and - provide a forum for the Global Chief Anti-Money Laundering Officer to have unfettered access to the Committee to raise any compliance issues or issues with respect to the relationship and interaction among the Global AML Department, management and/or regulators.